oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 # `PointPillars` Sample
 This sample performs 3D object detection and classification using data (point cloud) from a LIDAR sensor as input.
-The Intel® oneAPI implementation is based on the paper 'PointPillars: Fast Encoders for Object Detection from Point Clouds' [1] and the implementation in [2].
-It shows how DPCPP and SYCL kernels can be used in combination with the Intel® Distribution of OpenVINO™ toolkit, both part of Intel® oneAPI.
+The Intel&reg; oneAPI implementation is based on the paper 'PointPillars: Fast Encoders for Object Detection from Point Clouds' [1] and the implementation in [2].
+It shows how SYCL* kernels can be used in combination with the Intel&REG; Distribution of OpenVINO™ toolkit, both part of Intel&REG; oneAPI.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | Skylake with GEN9 or newer / Intel Xe Graphics
-| Software                          | Intel® oneAPI DPC++/C++ Compiler, Intel® Distribution of OpenVINO™ toolkit
+| Software                          | Intel&reg; oneAPI DPC++/C++ Compiler, Intel&reg; Distribution of OpenVINO toolkit
-| What you will learn               | How to combine Intel® Distribution of OpenVINO™ toolkit and Intel® oneAPI Base Toolkit to offload the computation of a complex workload to one of Intel's supported accelerators (e.g., GPU or CPU)
+| What you will learn               | How to combine Intel&reg; Distribution of OpenVINO™ toolkit and Intel&reg; oneAPI Base Toolkit (Base Kit) to offload the computation of a complex workload to one of Intel's supported accelerators (e.g., GPU or CPU)
 | Time to complete                  | 30 minutes

 ## Purpose